ResursBank/ecom2/README.md

 they are never mapped together in any way.

-When using the **Merchant Portal** to view a payment, you will not see all the the individual **OrderLine** objects as separate rows on a payment.
+When using the **Merchant Portal** to view a payment, you will not see all the individual **OrderLine** objects as separate rows on a payment.
 The GUI will attempt to merge them together to give you a better overview of the payment.
 It's again important to understand that this is only a visual aid, the API will always treat each **OrderLine** object as a separate entity.